 A daredevil teenager was rescued by local lifeboat crews after “tombstoning” at Arbroath cliffs.

-The unnamed teen was rescued in a full scale emergency operation on Saturday after he was left clinging to the rocks as the tide came in.
+The unnamed teen was rescued in a full scale emergency operation around tea time yesterday after he was left clinging to the rocks as the tide came in.

-Both Arbroath lifeboats, along with coastguard teams, police and ambulance were involved in the dramatic rescue just before 9pm.
+Both Arbroath lifeboats, along with coastguard teams, and ambulance were involved in the dramatic rescue just after 5.30pm.

-A spokesman for Arbroath RNLI said: “Both our lifeboats launched again during lockdown around 8.55pm on Saturday following reports from members of the public of a young teen stuck at the base of Arbroath cliffs.
+A spokesman for Arbroath volunteer lifeboat crew said: “Both of Arbroath RNLI’s lifeboats launched around 5.40pm, following reports of a teenager stuck at the base of Arbroath cliffs.

-“Thankfully with the quick thinking of his friends and some passersby, the emergency services were contacted and a swift rescue was executed with mobile Coastguard units from HM Coastguard – Angus & Mearns and Tayside Police Division in attendance.”
+“Thankfully the emergency services were contacted and a swift rescue was executed with mobile Coastguard units from HM Coastguard – Angus & Dundee in attendance.”

 Lifeboat Operations Manager, Alex Smith, said: “Thankfully our volunteer crews were able to attend the incident quickly and bring the casualty safely back to shore.